 - We also shouldn’t forget to mention that certain smart TV models can run Kodi as well.
 To learn how to make this happen, here’s our article about running Kodi on smart TVs.
 While some models can run the application natively, others can use screen mirroring.

 - Finally, there is a number of different media streaming devices.
 With the number of cord-cutters on the rise, we feel it’s important to know how to run Kodi on Roku, Nvidia Shield TV, Razer Forge TV, and even Apple TV.

-Chapter 3: Configure Settings on Kodi
+Chapter 3: How to Configure Kodi Settings?

 If you continue reading our Beginner’s Guide to Kodi, you’ll get to learn what to do after you install Kodi.
 First, we will be dealing with configuring Kodi’s settings.
 We will talk about eliminating unneeded options, optimizing the application’s performance and making sure you’re ready to add locally stored content.

-1. Pick a New Language
+1. Pick a New Language & Keyboard Settings

 - From the Home Screen, go to the Settings menu;

 - Now pick a new region, language, character set and more.